 • A Portfolio dissertation consists of multiple components of scholarship based in analytical writing, applied writing, and/or research creation (to be determined by the student and dissertation committee) and presented alongside introductory and concluding writing.

 - A literature review spanning the range of literature cited in the Portfolio components must appear either in the introductory writing or as a separate document.

-Dissertations in the SCCS program adhere to Queen’s School of Graduate Studies guidelines for each dissertation format.
-Students should refer to SGS guidelines for more detailed information.
+Dissertations in the SCCS program adhere to Queen’s School of Graduate Studies and Post-Doctoral Affairs guidelines for each dissertation format.
+Students should refer to SGSPA guidelines for more detailed information.

 PhD Candidacy and Doctoral Research

 After successfully completing all coursework and the Syllabus, Research Proposal and Proposal Defense, students are advanced to candidacy for the PhD (ABD, All But Dissertation) and begin doctoral research.

 During years three and four, students conduct original research and prepare written components and creative projects of the dissertation under the guidance of the supervisor.

 After the student advances to candidacy and before a completed dissertation is submitted, the student in consultation with the Supervisor may begin to plan the composition of the Dissertation Examining Committee.
 Normally the Supervisory Committee members continue onto this committee, although they may withdraw or the student and Supervisor may choose to ask additional faculty members to serve.